najikadri/CSL-Interpreter/README.md

 CSL (Calculator Simple Language) is a simple language that perform mathematical calculations `example : 7^6` returns 7 to the power of 6.
 It has some small operations like `log(x) and rad(x)`

 ## Downloading & Setting up CSL interpreter
+install the rply module using the command line:
+`python -m pip install rply`

 To use the CSL interpreter download the production file which contains the python file and the windows interpreter ***"That runs CSL on windows on command line"***

 Add the directory of the interpreter to  `%PATH%`